Samsung/Tizen.CircularUI/doc/guide/InformationPopup.md

 ## Create single text InformationPopup
 Single text informationPopup is used for displaying text.
-Single text informationPopup is similar to Toast popup. but this popup doesn't disappear automatically.\
+Single text informationPopup is similar to Toast popup. but this popup doesn't disappear automatically.<br>
  `Text` property can be set with text. `BackButtonPressed` event occur when user press back button of device.
 If you want to dismiss popup when this event occurred. you should add `Dismiss()` in `BackButtonPressed` event handle code.